-People who have sustained injuries in rollover car accidents often face months if not years of recovery time, not to mention substantial medical bills and lost income from missed work.
-Given the serious nature of such incidents, it’s important to educate yourself about your legal rights.
+People who have sustained injuries in rollover car accidents often face months if not years of recovery time.
+Of course, added to this are substantial medical bills and lost income from missed work.
+Therefore, given the serious nature of such incidents, it’s important to educate yourself about your legal rights.

 In many cases, victims of car rollover accidents have a right to legal compensation.
-Of course, your ability to sue for damages depends on the cause of the accident and your involvement in the crash.
-If you were a passenger in someone else’s vehicle, for example, and driver error was to blame for the rollover, then you might be able to sue the driver for damages.
+Of course, your ability to sue for damages depends on the cause of the accident.
+Plus, your involvement in the crash.
+If you were a passenger in someone else’s vehicle for example and driver error was to blame for the rollover, then you might be able to sue the driver for damages.

 Rollovers are often the result of a combination of factors.
 According to the National Highway Traffic Safety Administration’s (NHTSA) data on rollovers, some of the major reasons that vehicles tip over include:

-Since 2001, the NHTSA has included a rollover rating system in their SUV car safety ratings reports.
-In addition to general auto safety ratings, the rollover ratings take into account a vehicle’s center of gravity, track width, and accident history.
+Since 2001, the NHTSA has included a rollover rating system in its SUV car safety rating reports.
+In addition to general auto safety ratings, the rollover ratings take into account a vehicle’s center of gravity, track width and accident history.

-If you’ve sustained injury in a vehicle rollover, you should contact an accident attorney as soon as possible.
-Only by securing expert legal help can you hope to recoup the financial damages and put yourself on the road to full medical and financial recovery.
+If you’ve sustained an injury in a vehicle rollover, you should contact an accident attorney as soon as possible.
+Only by securing expert legal help can you hope to recoup the financial damages.
+This will allow you to put yourself on the road to full medical and financial recovery.

 IF YOU OR SOMEONE YOU KNOW HAS BEEN INVOLVED IN A ROLLOVER ACCIDENT,